libbyshoop/runestone/source/classactivities/textprocessing.rst

 ^^^^^^^^^

 Change your program from the last section so that it works on words in the text, rather than letters.
-Call your function `wordCount` and have it take in the file name.
 You must change the dictionary, so that its keys are word strings, rather than letter strings.
 The hardest part of this is separating words from punctuation: look at the `split` and `strip` string methods for help with this.